 Yes, there are two different types of hearings.
-An administrative hearing is a one on one meeting between the student and the assigned hearing officer.
+An administrative hearing is a one-on-one meeting between the student and the assigned hearing officer.
 A Standing Disciplinary Board hearing is conducted by a board of faculty, staff, and students and is used for only the most serious cases that may result in suspension or expulsion.

 An administrative hearing is conducted by one hearing officer.
 The hearing officer will notify the student of the charges and the date and time of the hearing.
 Once at the hearing the student is given an opportunity to discuss the incident and respond to any evidence presented.
 The hearing officer must determine whether a student is in violation or not in violation of the Code of Student Conduct and impose sanctions as appropriate.

-Students are permitted to have one advisor with them throughout the Standing Disciplinary Board hearing process.
+Students are permitted to have one advisor with them throughout the hearing process.
 The advisor may NOT speak during the hearing or attempt to participate in the hearing in any other capacity (such as give a witness statement).
 Typically the student will choose a parent, coach, academic advisor, or professor to attend the hearing with them.

 If a student wishes to have an advisor present at an administrative hearing (one on one hearing) they should consult with the assigned hearing officer.
-A confidentiality waiver may have to be signed in order to allow someone to sit in on that type of hearing.
+A confidentiality waiver will have to be signed in order to allow someone to sit in on that type of hearing.
 Typically students elect to attend the administrative hearings on their own.

 We try to resolve cases as quickly as possible.
-We give students a few days notice before a hearing and depending on the schedules of the individuals involved we can usually hold the hearing within a week of the incident.
+We give students a few days notice before a hearing and, depending on the schedules of the individuals involved, we can usually hold the hearing within a week of the incident.
 Hearing officers attempt to complete administrative paperwork within a week after the hearing.
 Taking all of this into consideration, our case turn-around time should be no more than 4 weeks from the date of the incident.

 An appeal must address at least one of the following grounds to be considered: